Home ยป Recipes ยป Course ยป Weeknight Dinner

 Onons in slow cooker for slow cooker beer brats

-• Brown brats.
-Before we cook the bratwurst in crockpot, we’re going to brown them to help lock in flavor.
-Heat for 1-2 minutes per side in a frying pan over medium-high heat, just until browned.
+1. Brown brats.
+Before we cook the bratwurst in the crockpot, we’re going to brown them to help lock in flavor.
+Cook a few minutes per side in a frying pan over medium-high heat, just until browned.
 They don’t need to be cooked through.
 Place brats in slow cooker.

 Brats in slow cooker

-• Cook brats.
-Cook beer brats in a slow cooker for 2 hours on high, or 4 hours on low.
+1. Cook brats.
+Cook beer brats in a slow cooker for 2 hours on High, or 4 hours on Low.
+Serve in a hoagie bun or hot dog bun and top with your favorite condiments.

-Store any leftover slow cooker bratwurst in the refrigerator for 3-4 days.
+Store leftover crockpot beer brats in an airtight container in the refrigerator for 3-4 days.

 How to reheat